nadeem6456/Heart-rater-responsive-dress-design/README.md

 ## 🙏 Acknowledgements

-Built as a fashion design college project combining wearable technology and haute couture.
-Special thanks to the fashion design team for the dress construction.
+Built as a collaboration project of Dept of ECE, SOET CMR UNIVERSITY and School of fashion designing , SOD CMR UNIVERSITY